Bryan Edwards Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- Edwards racked up zero receiving yards in his lone career matchup against the Colts, 31.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Colts, Edwards' zero receiving yards total is 30.5 less than his over/under for Sunday's game (30.5).

-- Edwards did not have a touchdown catch in that outing against the Colts.
+- Edwards did not have a touchdown catch in that matchup against the Colts.

-- The 248.3 passing yards the Colts allow per game makes them the NFL's 15th-ranked pass defense this season.
+- The Colts have the NFL's 15th-ranked pass defense this season, surrendering 248.3 yards per game through the air.

-- The Colts have given up 29 touchdowns through the air (1.9 per game).
-They are 31st in the league in that category.
+- The Colts have surrendered 29 touchdowns through the air (1.9 per game).
+They are 31st in the NFL in that category.

 Recent Performances

-- Edwards did not record a catch in last week's game versus the Broncos.
+- Edwards did not have a catch in last week's game versus the Broncos.

-- Edwards has caught five passes on seven targets for 32 yards and one touchdown, averaging 10.7 yards over his last three games.
+- Over his last three games, Edwards racked up five catches on seven targets and averaged 10.7 receiving yards with one touchdown.

 Edwards' Las Vegas Teammates